 Dear Diary.
 Happy election day.
 If you have not voted yet, do your civic duty for humanity’s sake and vote for Kamala Harris.

 Overnight flooding from Arkansas northward to St. Louis was bad enough to require water rescues.
-This flooding is nowhere nearly as severe as what occurred at Venice, Spain, but it can also be tied into our warming world due to long term carbon pollution.
+This flooding is nowhere nearly as severe as what occurred at Valencia Spain, but it can also be tied into our warming world due to long term carbon pollution.
 Today I will demonstrate why meteorologically.

 First, flooding is likely when a front stalls and precipitation starts to train over one area for many hours.
 Any front will stall when it encounters a heat dome that won’t break down or very slowly retreats.
 A stubborn heat dome over the eastern U.S. has been present from October into early November producing many warm records east of the Rockies.
 Here was the state of the heat dome centered over Florida with a strong system digging into the West going into Sunday: